League Express Mailbag : Monday 14th March

 He was one of the dirtiest players to ever play the game.

-The arrogance of said panel, to add an extra game to a player who dares to appeal a ban.
-What is that all about?
+The arrogance of the said panel to add an extra game to a player who dares to appeal a ban – what is that all about?

 Lynne Hartley, Leeds